Hi, I’m Jennie Nash

 Those deals are nice when they come, but it’s not what makes writers write.
 Writers write because we are called to do it.
 We write to raise our voices.
 We write because making art of any kind often makes us feel alive.
 We write to have an impact on people, to engage readers, to get them to think and perhaps act.
 We write because it’s something we have dreamed about doing our entire lives and we can’t rest until we do it.

-I believe that helping writers do this work — the work of their heart and the work of their soul — is good, noble work.
+2. I believe that helping writers do this work—the work of their heart and their soul—is good, noble work.

-Helping people get clarity around their thoughts, share their stories and their perspectives, and invite others to see the world the way they see it is one of the ways we can rise above the noise and reveal our humanity.
+Helping people get clarity around their thoughts, share their stories and perspectives, and invite others to see the world as they do is one of the ways we rise above the noise and reveal our humanity.

 There are rare native geniuses who know how to write an engaging book without having to work at it or think about it, but most writers must learn the craft.
 Throughout my career, I have had the pleasure of seeing all kinds of people from all kinds of educational and cultural backgrounds figure it out.
 It takes time and persistence, but it’s a skill that can be learned.